9QIX/Google-Cybersecurity-Certification-Notes/III. Connect and Protect - Networks and Network Security/Week 3/Terms/tcpdump.md

 	- `-i any`: Specifies to capture traffic on any available network interface.
 	- `-v`: Enables verbose mode, displaying detailed packet information.
 	- `-c 1`: Limits tcpdump to capture only one packet.

+## What is tcpdump?

+**[[Tcpdump]]** is a command-line network protocol analyzer.
+Recall that a **command-line interface (CLI)** is a text-based user interface that uses commands to interact with the computer.

+Tcpdump is used to capture network traffic.
+This traffic can be saved to a **[[packet capture (p-cap)]]**, which is a file containing data packets intercepted from an interface or network.
+The p-cap file can be accessed, analyzed, or shared at a later time.
+Analysts use tcpdump for a variety of reasons, from troubleshooting network issues to identifying malicious activity.
+Tcpdump comes pre-installed in many Linux distributions and can also be installed on other Unix-based operating systems such as macOS®.

+**Note**: It's common for network traffic to be encrypted, which means data is encoded and unreadable.
+Inspecting the network packets might require decrypting the data using the appropriate private keys.